essence/essence/README.md

 ------------

 Using Essence, you will mainly interact with Media objects.
-Media is a simple container for all the informations that are fetched from an URL.
+Media is a simple container for all the information that are fetched from an URL.

 Here are the default properties it provides: